-The Customer-Generator agrees to carry no less than \$100,000 of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the Customer-Generator's System.
+Liability insurance is not required for Customer-Generators of ten kilowatts (10 kW) or less.
+For generators greater that ten kilowatts (10kW), the Customer-Generator agrees to carry no less than one hundred thousand dollars (\$100,000) of liability insurance that provides for coverage of all risk of liability for personal injuries (including death) and damage to property arising out of or caused by the operation of the Customer-Generator's System.
 Insurance may be in the form of an existing policy or an endorsement on an existing policy.

-3) Interconnection Costs
+3) Metering and Distribution Costs